Yarr/Yarr/docs/bdaq.md

 # Connectivity

-When running [*scanConsole*](scanconsole.md), the [connectivity configuration file ](scanconsole.md#Command%20Line%20Arguments) must reflect your setup according to the mappings shown below:
+When running [*scanConsole*](scanconsole.md), the [connectivity configuration file ](scanconsole.md#command-line-arguments) must reflect your setup according to the mappings shown below:

-For Module Testing connectivity hints, refer to: [Module Testing](Module%20Testing) in this document, as well as,
+For Module Testing connectivity hints, refer to: [Module Testing](#module-testing) in this document, as well as the [RD53A](rd53a.md) main document.

 ## Command Driver (transmitter) mapping